awslabs/graphstorm/sagemaker/README.md

 Inference task can use the same graph as training task.
 You can also run inference on a new graph.
 In this example, we will use the same graph.

-you can use the following command to launch a sagemaker offline inference task.
+you can use the following command to launch a SageMaker offline inference task.
 ```
 cd $GS_HOME/sagemaker/
 python3 launch/launch_infer \